yuisato/Oalg_exome_snps/1_transcriptome_assembly/results/Final_reference_transcriptomes/README.txt

  no reads mapped, or that all samples indicated coverages more than 4X at the same time.
  These filtering conditions reasonably identified 17363 contigs that do not attract genetic reads from paralogs or repeat regions, but allowed stocastically high coverage in some samples.
-Transcript contigs that do not get any reads mapped in at least one of 8 populations (R20; random 20 worms per location) were then identified and removed using;
+Transcript contigs that do not get any reads mapped in at least one of 8 populations (R20; random 20 worms per location) were then identified and removed.
- 2_exome_snp_analyses\18b_thetas_parse_R20.sh
 The final set of 17242 contigs was listed in;
  2_exome_snp_analyses\data\ref\Oalg_verC3_non-repeat_cov10_common_contigs.txt
 The region-filter file for ANGSD analyses were made by adding ':' in each line and saved as;
  2_exome_snp_analyses\data\ref\Oalg_verC3_non-repeat_cov10_common_contigs.rf.txt .